An easy recipe for homemade Portuguese lupini beans.

 8. Soak the beans for 4 - 7 days.
 If it's warm outside, keep refrigerated.
 Change the water twice each day, rinsing the beans before adding new water.
 Taste a lupini bean.
 If it's still bitter, let it soak another day.
 Once the bitterness is gone, they are ready to be served and/or stored.

 If serving right away, rinse the beans and add salt to taste.
-Traditionally, they are served as is, but you can also toss them in olive oil, black pepper, and chopped parsley.
+Traditionally, they are served as is, but you can also toss them in olive oil, black pepper, oregano, and/or chopped parsley.
 To store, keep the tremoços/lupini beans in a jar filled with lightly salted water, enough to cover the beans.

 To find a Portuguese market near you that sells dried tremoços/lupini beans or ready-to-eat tremoços, visit our Goods Directory.